hydrationdynamics/flardl/README.md

 ## Usage

-_Flardl_ has no CLI and does no I/O other than downloading and writing files.
+_Flardl_ has no CLI and does no I/O other than downloading.
+Writing files and logging is done in user-provided code.
 See test examples for usage.

 ## Contributing